 - On view November 18, 2018–February 17, 2019: Yayoi Kusama: Infinity Mirrors

 Want a little something extra while you’re there?
 Head out for an event at The High, most of which are free with museum admission.
 Here are a few:

-- Friday, August 17, 2018: Friday Jazz featuring Faith Carmichael
+- Friday, August 17, 2018: Friday Jazz featuring Marquis Hare.

 The High Museum of Art is located at 1280 Peachtree St. NE, Atlanta.